 |Unrestricted methods||Methods not usually recommended, or used with restriction|

-Progestogen-only injectibles can generally be used where their advantages generally outweigh the risks
+Progestogen-only injectables can generally be used where their advantages generally outweigh the risks

 The risk of pregnancy is increased if:

-- The woman is more than 6 months postpartum
+- The woman is more than six months postpartum.

 - Commence up to day 21 postpartum without the need for extra contraception.